xinzhan/core-services.en/help/interface/crs-data-file.md

   </tr>
   <tr>
    <td colname="col1"> <p>Multiple files </p> </td>
-   <td colname="col2"> <p>When uploading customer attribute data, if you have several files you want to upload in rapid succession, and especially if the files are large, make certain that the previous file has been processed before uploading the next file.
+   <td colname="col2"> <p>When uploading Customer Attribute data, if you have several files you want to upload in rapid succession, and especially if the files are large, make certain that the previous file has been processed before uploading the next file.
 You can monitor this by checking when the previous file has been moved to the processed or failed folder within your [!UICONTROL Customer Attributes] FTP account. </p> <p> Breaking a large file into smaller files and submitting them in rapid succession may actually slow down processing unless you can ensure that each file is processed before submitting the next. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Character Encoding </p> </td>